🧡 Skip to main content🔍 Skip to search

 Log location

-For user convenience and overall comprehensiveness of past and ongoing automatic processes, logs are shown in two distinct places of Automation Workshop in addition to being saved to specified disk location.
+For user convenience and overall comprehensiveness of past and ongoing automatic processes, logs are shown in two distinct places within Automation Workshop in addition to being saved to a specified disk location.

 First, Automation Workshop Manager contains the Log Pane which displays the most recent events.
-Although, events prior to the opening of Automation Workshop Manager are not shown in the Log Pane, it allows to conveniently follow the ongoing processes in real time.
-Automatic Workshop Log Pane always displays the most detailed log level.
+Although events prior to opening Automation Workshop Manager are not shown in the Log Pane, it allows users to conveniently follow the ongoing processes in real time.
+Automation Workshop Log Pane always displays the most detailed log level.

 Third, the log files are written into files.
-The default path both for 32 and 64-bit systems are:
+The default paths for both 32-bit and 64-bit systems are:

 • Newer Windows: